gabytal/TrackingSystem/README.md

 # TrackingSystem
-this is a tracking system, based on Python api with Flask framework. its basically take url Parameters from the user, build a Json file from it, take the origin IP of the requester, convert it to Lat & Long location format, then send it to elastic search with python elasticsearch module:
+This is a tracking system, based on Python api with Flask framework.
+It basically takes url parameters from the user, builds a JSON file from it, takes the origin IP of the requester, converts it to Lat & Long location format, then sends it to elastic search with python Elasticsearch module:

-here are the definition for creating a new index in elastic search:
+Here is the configuration for creating a new index in elastic search:

 #create an index called "my_index" with the right properties: